Citation for this page in APA citation style. Close

 Now when measurements differ by 30°, the "answers" disagree sin230° = 1/4 of the time.

 Instead of the state + - or the state - +, the outcomes that disagree are found randomly in states + + or - -.
-Either outcome appears to violate the conservation of total spin angular momentum zero.
+Either of these outcomes appears to violate the conservation of total spin angular momentum zero.

 We call the conserved total spin zero a "hidden constant of the motion".
 The initial entangled state is a "singlet" state that is spherically symmetric.
 The rotational symmetry means it has spin angular momentum zero in any and all directions.
 Measurements will find the spins opposite as long as the measurements are made in perfectly parallel or perfectly opposite directions.

-Conservation ensures that this shared property of the two particles is true at all times up to the moment of (simultaneous) measurements.
-If measurements are not made symmetrically, the measurement apparatus imparts additional spin angular momentum to the particles, and its loss of that spin balances the particles' gain, so the particles plus the apparatus continue to conserve the total spin angular momentum zero.
+Conservation ensures that this shared property of the two particles is true at all times up to and including the moment of (simultaneous) measurements.
+(If measurements are not made symmetrically, the measurement apparatus imparts additional spin angular momentum to the particles, and its loss of that spin balances the particles' gain, so the particles plus the apparatus continue to conserve the total spin angular momentum zero.)

 The conservation law is the implicit reason why David Bohm, John Bell, and many others say that when one particle is measured spin-up, we instantly know the other must be spin-down.